Khairuddin Razali: Government official of state governments of Terengganu and Kelantan (2014–2020)

-Minister of Plantation Industries and Commodities (2020-2021)
+Minister of Plantation Industries and Commodities (2020–2021)

-On 1 March 2020, PN administration was formed with Muhyiddin Yassin as Prime Minister.
+On 1 March 2020, PN administration was established with the appointment of Muhyiddin Yassin as the new prime minister.
 On 10 March 2020, he was appointed as Minister of Plantation Industries by Muhyiddin.
 He only served briefly in the position for 17 months in the PN administration.
 On 16 August 2021, PN administration collapsed and he was no longer a minister.
-On 21 August 2021, Barisan Nasional (BN) administration was formed with Ismail Sabri Yaakob as Prime Minister.
+On 21 August 2021, Barisan Nasional (BN) administration was reestablished with the appointment Ismail Sabri Yaakob as prime minister.
 However, he was not reappointed as a minister although his party and coalition are part of the administration.

 International involvement

 He has been active in several international organizations including being a board member and Assistant Secretary of the International Conference of Islamic members of parliament (IIFP) from 2018 to the present.
 He is also the Treasurer of the Youth Wing, International Conference on Asian Political Parties (ICAPP) from 2019 to the present.